mtagius/pwnagotchi-tools/README.md

 **Hacking WiFi networks that you DO NOT OWN IS ILLEGAL!**

+# TO-DO
+* [] Correct the counters staying at 0 even though keys are located.
+* [] Add status files that are easier to access and view like the original repo.
+* [] Add tabular summaries like the original repo.

 # Purpose
 This repo contains a number of scripts to automate the process of cracking Wi-Fi handshakes gathered by a `Pwnagotchi` using the `Hashcat` tooling, on both Windows and OS X systems.